sgchun/nps/README.md

    In order to match SNPs between GWAS summary statistics and training and validation cohorts, NPS relies on the combination of chromosome, base position and alleles.
 All alleles are designated on the forward strand (+). **SNPID** or **rsid** will be ignored.
 The **alleleA** has to match **ref** allele, and the **alleleB** has to match **alt** allele in the GWAS summary statistics.
 The allelic dosage counts the genetic dosage of **alleleB** in each individual.
 Markers has to be ordered by **position**.
 All SNPs in the training genotype file are expected to have non-missing GWAS summary statistics.

 3. **Training sample IDs in PLINK .fam format.** The samples in the .fam file should appear in the exactly same order as the samples in the training genotype files.
 This is *space-separated* six-column text file without a header.
 The phenotype information in this file is ignored.
-See [here](https://www.cog-genomics.org/plink2/formats#fam) for additional details on the format.
+See [here](https://www.cog-genomics.org/plink2/formats#fam) for the details on the format.
    ```
    trainF2 trainI2 0 0 0 -9
    trainF3 trainI3 0 0 0 -9